source-foundry/FilterListManager/DEFINITIONS.md

 ### Comment line support

-Comment lines (i.e., lines in the definition file that are not intended to be used as part of the definition list) are indicated with either `#` or `//` at the beginning of the line.
+Comment lines (i.e., lines in the definition file that include text that is not intended for use as part of the glyph name list) are indicated with either `#` or `//` at the beginning of the line.
 Include one of these two comment indicators at the beginning of each line that is intended to be a comment line in your definition file document.
+It is not mandatory to use comment indicators on empty lines that are used to format your document (e.g., empty lines between glyph name definitions, see example below).

-Note: Comment indicators can be added to the start of a line that includes a glyph name in order to exclude these lines from the list of glyphs used in a filter.
+Note: Comment indicators can be added to the start of one or more lines that includes glyph names in order to exclude these lines from the list of glyphs used in a filter.
 This can be helpful if you need to make periodic modifications to sets of glyph names in a given list.
 Simply place a `#` or `//` at the start of the glyph name line to exclude it from the filter list definition.

 ### Example